yusifsalam/t490-macos/README.md

 ### Working, sort of

-- [ ] Wifi works but requires a kext with hardcoded ssid and password, upload speed is non-existent
+- [ ] Wifi works but requires a kext with hardcoded ssid and password

 ### Not working at the moment